 A holistic focus is maintained to help patients and families attain the highest quality of life.
 We provide both acute and respite care and collaborate with all members of the healthcare team.
 We strive to show respect, compassion and genuine caring.
 We understand that we touch lives and in doing so our own lives also are touched.

-5 East is a 30 bed unit with capability for up to 8 telemetry beds.
-Our team consists of registered nurses (RN’s), certified nursing assistants (CNA's), health unit coordinators, orthopedic technicians, and a case manager.
+Orthopedic Trauma is a 30-bed unit with capability for up to 8 telemetry beds.
+Our team consists of registered nurses (RN’s), certified nursing assistants (CNA’s), health unit coordinators, orthopedic technicians, and a case manager.
 We maintain a strong commitment to providing excellent customer service as well as ensuring our patients and families receive the highest quality of care.

 Our most frequent patient populations are:

-5 East patients’ keep our floor exciting and constantly changing as no two trauma patients are alike.
+Orthopedic trauma patients’ keep our floor exciting and constantly changing as no two trauma patients are alike.
 We are excited about our journey in becoming the regions first Fracture Care Center.
-5 East is committed to providing excellent customer service while maintaining high quality care to ensure the best outcome for our patients.
+We are committed to providing excellent customer service while maintaining high quality care to ensure the best outcome for our patients.

 Trauma patients offer many challenging opportunities to provide exceptional care while affording the chance to make a difference in the lives of our patients who have recently experienced a life-changing event.
 Our team cares for adolescents, adults and geriatric patients with differing degrees of neurological, cardiac, pulmonary, abdominal and orthopedic trauma injuries.
 The primary goal is to help restore patients and their families to the highest functioning level possible through daily physical and emotional support.